-The Genesis Foundation is committed to helping churches and Christian ministries in Australia and New Zealand impact the world for Christ.
+The Genesis Foundation is committed to helping Christian ministries in Australia and New Zealand present the good news of Jesus in word and deed and give people the chance to respond to Him.

 - Community based ministry, including sports ministry